shehzadashiq/genai-bootcamp-2025/journal/week1.md

 ## OPEA

+### OPEA Service Components

+A container for the guardrails service needs to be added to the [Opea Comps Docker File](../opea-comps/docker-compose.yml)

+N.B I have not modified the `OLLAMA Port` so it uses the default of `11434`

+The OPEA mega-service consists of the following services.

+- ollama-server
+- guardrails-service
+- tgi-server

+Build the service using the command `docker-compose build mega-service`

+### Troubleshooting

+- `docker exec tgi-server env | grep -i hugging`
+- `docker exec tgi-server env`

+A [Text Generation Inference (TGI) Server](https://github.com/opea-project/GenAIComps/tree/main/comps/third_parties/tgi) is required to host the GuardRails model.

+### Guardrails Services

 The Guardrail Comp was added to the program.

-A container for the guardrails service needs to be added to the [Opea Comps Docker File](../opea-comps/docker-compose.yml)

-N.B I have not modified the OLLAMA Port so it uses the default of `11434`
+I also modified the port from `8000` to `8001` as it conflicted with the port for the docker service.

 ```yaml
   guardrails-service: